 When a growing family purchased this residence built in 1993, they felt it might have plenty of potential hidden behind a very dated layout that just wasn’t functional.
 It was in dire need of a remodel since it had not been updated over the years.
-The transformation was dramatic.
+The transformation was dramatic, and award-winning.

 A kitchen remodel bringing the outdoors in